Chris Cornell: Legacy

 In a 1989 interview with Rolling Stone, Axl Rose stated: "I enjoy Soundgarden.
 The singer [Cornell] just buries me.
 The guy sings so great."
 Rose also stated that Cornell was the best vocalist in rock.

-In a 2009 interview, Ronnie James Dio stated: "I think Chris Cornell is such a great singer, and those guys [from Soundgarden] write so well and always write well — I mean, I love what he's done with Audioslave and the things he's done since then."
+In a 2009 interview, Ronnie James Dio stated: "I think Chris Cornell is such a great singer, and those guys [from Soundgarden] write so well and always write well – I mean, I love what he's done with Audioslave and the things he's done since then."

 In a 2009 interview, Eddie Vedder stated that Cornell was "the best singer that we've got on the planet".

-In April 2017, Scott Stapp stated that Cornell was "the greatest pure Rock singer".
-He added, "I'm really a huge fan of him, and everything that he has done.
-I just think all around that he is an extremely talented artist, songwriter, singer, and guitar player.
-He can do so many different things to evoke emotion.
-From the soulfulness, to the top end of his range when he gets metal and aggressive, to his choice of melodies and how the melody in itself, despite what he's saying, can incite emotion.
-I think he'll go down in history as one of the greats."